 The hackers did not aim for money.
 IT experts therefore assume organized cyber espionage rather than financially motivated cybercrime.

-Online casinos in Europe also targeted by hackers?
+Online gambling in Europe also targeted by hackers?

 Although it is not yet known which gambling companies were attacked by the hackers, the danger does not appear to be regionally limited.
 So far, the technology analysts could only detect cyber attacks in Southeast Asia.